diagrid-labs/catalyst-pizza-demo/README.md

    ```

 1. Run `diagrid dev start` to start the `PizzaOrderService` and the `KitchenService`.
-1. Back in the root of the repository run `vercel dev` to start the website and the serverless functions locally.
+1. Using another terminal in the root of the repository run `vercel dev` to start the website and the serverless functions locally.
 1. Navigate to the URL provided by the Vercel CLI to view the website.
 1. Select some pizzas, place an order, and watch the progress of the workflow in realtime.